 "Country of Origin"

+As a current Member State of the European Union, the UK regulates audiovisual media services in line with the requirements of the AVMS Directive.
 The principle behind the AVMS Directive is that each Member State must impose certain minimum requirements on audiovisual media services regulated by that Member State.
 The quid pro quo is that a service regulated in any Member State may then be transmitted for reception in other Member States without further regulation (commonly referred to as the "country of origin principle").

 The UK is currently a significant hub for audiovisual services, being the home to a wide variety of audiovisual media services intended for reception both within the UK and elsewhere.